risingcampaigns/knowledgebase/src/site/_content/articles/2020-07-09-media-assets.md

 4. Once you have uploaded the file, be sure to select the and then hit the "Choose Selected" button.

 ![](/img/uploads/content_manager-8-.png)

+Here are a few tips in providing the best user experience for your audience:

+1. Keep your file size small, if your file size above 4mb it's too big and will start to influence site load times for your users which could result in a high bounce rate. **Our recommended file size is 500k.**
+2. For the best image resolution we suggest that images be **1800px x 1800px.**
+3. Acceptable file types include: **jpg, jpeg, png, webp.**
+4. Our system automatically resizes your image for screen resolution so you don't need to worry how the image will look on mobile vs desktop if you follow the above recommendations.